AdobeDocs/campaign-standard.en/help/designing/using/defining-the-email-structure.md

    This thumbnail will be displayed next to the fragment's label when editing an email.

-1. Save your changes to return to the main workspace.
+1. Close the **[!UICONTROL Properties]** tab to return to the main workspace.
-1. Add a structure component and a content component that you can customize as needed.
+1. Add structure components and content components that you can customize as needed.

+    >[!NOTE]
+    >
+    >Fragments cannot include personalization fields, dynamic content or another fragment.

 1. Once edited, save your fragment.

-The fragment can now be used in any email built with the Email Designer.
+This fragment can now be used in any email built with the Email Designer.
 It appears under the **[!UICONTROL Fragments]** section of the Palette.

 >[!NOTE]
 >